houghtona123/pi-hole/README.md

 sudo crontab -e
 ```

-Add this line to run every Sunday at 3:15 AM:
+Add your own freq and time.
+Example: add this line to run every Sunday at 3:15 AM:
 ```
 15 3 * * 0 /home/pi/pihole_maintenance_full.sh
 ```